All Program Fees Offered On Sliding Scale

 Emergency Financial Assistance Program

 Are you facing financial hardship?
 Are you unable to cover your food or housing costs for this month?
 DSAMN offers an emergency financial assistance program that supports individuals and families facing financial hardship.
-This program provides fairly immediate, emergency financial assistance for groceries, diapers, utilities, assistance with housing--whatever the family needs.
+This program provides fairly immediate, emergency financial assistance for groceries, diapers, utilities, rent or mortgage payment-whatever the family needs.
 Requests are usually $100 - 200 per time.
 Families are invited to request funds multiple times per year, however, requests are capped at $500 per household per calendar year.
 The paperwork is minimal.
 Requests take approximately 4 weeks to process.

 We realize this program is only a temporary solution.
 If you have greater support needs, such as food insecurity, significantly behind on utilities or utilities turned off, or in danger of eviction or home loss?
 Please reach out to one of our Family Connectors.
 They can help you find county programs and additional financial support.